 - It can say where and what type of development should happen (new housing, or for businesses

 A neighbourhood plan is an important document with real legal force, therefore there are certain formal procedures that it must go through: forming a committee, consultations, agreeing the boundary, developing the planning policies, and finally delivering a referendum.

 The role of the Forum and its Steering Committee is to ensure that procedures are carried out to the satisfaction of the approving body, in our case the London Borough of Tower Hamlets.

 Development of a Neighbourhood Plan must be done on a voluntary basis by local residents and businesses.
-This means that the process can take several years.

 What does a Forum do?

 A Forum is a group of local residents, businesses and community groups who share an interest in planning issues that impact the local neighbourhood.

 As a Forum member you can have as little as much involvement as you like.
 This can range from joining the Steering Committee to attending the occasional consultation events.
 All Forum members receive newsletter updates and will have the opportunity to Vote on planning policies when they come to be written.

 There must be a minimum of 21 people in a Forum but can be as many as several hundred.
 About 20,000 live in and around the Roman Road Bow area and we need representatives from all groups - local businesses, residents, charity workers, youth groups, schools, places of worship, councillors, market traders, and housing associations.

 A Forum member doesn't have to be able to attend every single meeting and event.
 If you can join us sporadically or temporarily we want to hear from you and to have your vote when decisions need making.